infra-csc/Painel-LI/replit.md

 - **Schema Management**: Drizzle migrations with PostgreSQL as the target database
 - **Data Validation**: Zod schemas for runtime type checking and validation
 - **Relationships**: Foreign key relationships between core entities (events, collaborators, functions)
+- **Area Field**: The 'area' field belongs only to Users and TeamInclusions tables, NOT to Collaborators.
+Users have an area they're responsible for, and TeamInclusions have an area field to indicate which area the team inclusion belongs to in the context of that specific event

 ## Workflow System
 - **Multi-Phase Process**: Five distinct phases (Inclusion, Scaling, Tickets, Closure, Approval)